 3. Wasting Time on Recurring Issues

 Not every problem can be removed though, it’s why it’s important to invest in reliable software and create a database of all the issues together with solutions – in ITIL, this is called a known error database (KEDB).
-Such a database will help your IT service desk to quickly address repeat issues and prevent some common operational roadblocks in the future.
+Such a database will help your IT service desk to quickly address repeat issues and prevent some common operational roadblocks and service desk challenges in the future.

 4. Lack of Useful Self-Service Tools

-Many of the issues that the IT service desk has to deal with are pretty mundane, repetitive, and time-consuming.
+Many service desk challenges are pretty mundane, repetitive, and time-consuming.
 For example, password resets account for 20% to 50% of IT service desk calls, and such a simple issue could easily be sorted out by users themselves if they could access the right information and capabilities.
 Providing an easy-to-use password-management tool could save IT support staff a lot of time and energy.

 Self-service technology can offer so much more though.
 For example, short, step-by-step videos and other useful resources can be made available in a FAQ section – it’ll provide a swifter resolution and also take the pressure off the IT service desk.

-Employee turnover is an issue that hits many industries hard, but when it comes to IT, things can get even more complex.
+Employee turnover is one of the service desk challenges that hits many industries hard, but when it comes to IT, things can get even more complex.
 Namely, when the developers and system admins who wrote and maintained your systems leave or retire, you have to find reliable replacements.
 However, these too might stick around only long enough to acquire some entry-level skills and experience before they then go to work for another company.

 It’s therefore essential to have a retention program for your IT support employees, that is to offer them great perks, as well as invest in their development and growth, as it’s a proven way to keep them and to have a consistently functional and effective IT service desk as a result.